openmeeg/openmeeg.github.io/README.md

-openmeeg-website
+Openmeeg website
 ================

-The source code of the openmeeg-website
+The source code of the `openmeeg website <http://openmeeg.github.io/>`_